 How have humans contributed to climate change?

-Humans release unprecedented levels of heat-trapping and ozone layer depleting greenhouse gases into the atmosphere, leading to global warming and climate change.
+Humans release unprecedented levels of heat-trapping and ozone layer depleting greenhouse gasses into the atmosphere, leading to global warming and climate change.

 Methane, a hydrocarbon gas, is primarily produced by human activities, including the decomposition of wastes in landfills, agriculture, and livestock raised for human consumption.